CyVerse-learning-materials/RNASeq-2019/index.rst

 ..
 Note::

-Click the below button for quick launch of RMTA-2.6.1 analysis with test data
+Right-Click the below button and open in a new tab for quick launch of RMTA-2.6.1 analysis with test data

 	|rmta-2.6.1|_